 as a travel document for UAE citizens to travel within the GCC

 as a document to pass immigration through the eGates and smart gates at several airports in the UAE.

-Note: As per Federal Authority for Identity and Citizenship, it is against the law to seize the Emirates ID card of other people.
+Note: As per ICP, it is against the law to seize the Emirates ID card of other people.
 Companies are not allowed to withhold the Emirates ID cards of their employees or their customers and visitors.
 They are only allowed to take the personal data on the ID cards.
 In case of violation, cardholders should refer the case to the judicial authorities.

 ID card features

 The Emirates ID card consists of the following components which provide the highest levels of accuracy and security.
 The components are:

 Public key infrastructure (Digital signature and authentication certificates)